zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Parameter description**:

 -   number: Double or Decimal type.
 If the input is String or Bigint, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.
 -   Decimal\_places: a Bigint type constant, the decimal point place to intercept the number.
 Other types are converted to Bigint.
-If this parameter is omitted, default to intercept to single digit.
+If this parameter is excluded, default to intercept to single digit.

 **Return value**: